Bar Bar Bar: In popular culture

 Many groups covered the dance or made parody videos, including M.I.B., MBLAQ, Perfume, Justice Crew and the Gyungbuk women's police department.
 On August 13, 2013, "Bar Bar Bar" was parodied on SNL Korea by guest Kim Gura and the SNL cast.
 On October 19, the song was again featured on SNL Korea, this time danced by actor Tom Hiddleston.

+For Taiwanese artists, at the end of 2013, Jeannie Hsieh arranged this song with the Chinese title "阿公呷嘸飽" and took her performance on Taipei New Year's Eve Party.
 On February 20, 2014, a dance cover by Taiwanese twin six-year-olds, Zony and Yony, was uploaded to YouTube.
-This video also went viral and has more than 5 million views as of October 2014.
+This video also went viral and has more than 6 million views as of December 2014.
 As a result of this video, the twins were invited on The Ellen DeGeneres Show, where they performed the "Bar Bar Bar" dance.

 On August 17, 2014, "Bar Bar Bar" was included in the soundtrack of the tvN historical drama, The Three Musketeers.
 The song was arranged in the style of traditional Korean music.
 On October 21, "Bar Bar Bar" was featured in the fourth episode of American TV series Selfie, with actors Karen Gillan and John Cho dancing to the song.